corgikit/pancake-document/code/migration/migrate-your-stakings.md

 ![](../../.gitbook/assets/migration-helper-steps-guide-9.png)

 You are now staking in the new MasterChef and continue earning CAKE rewards!
-Click "**Finish**" to go back and explore some other great products PancakeSwap offers.
+Click "**Finish**" to go back and explore some other great products ZexdexApp offers.

 ## Migration Timeline

 ![](<../../.gitbook/assets/en - migration timeline - 2.png>)

-Make sure to follow our [Twitter](https://twitter.com/pancakeswap/) or [Telegram](https://t.me/PancakeSwapAnn) announcement channel for detailed timing and the latest updates!
+Make sure to follow our [Twitter](https://twitter.com/pancakeswap/) or [Telegram](https://t.me/ZexdexAppAnn) announcement channel for detailed timing and the latest updates!
 Need any help?
 Learn more about how to reach for help [here](../../contact-us/#help).

 ## FAQ

 #### **When will it finish?**

 Migration will take several hours, but it should be totally finished upon the launch of the migration helper page.
-Follow our [Twitter](https://twitter.com/pancakeswap/) or [Telegram](https://t.me/PancakeSwapAnn) announcement channel for the latest updates!
+Follow our [Twitter](https://twitter.com/pancakeswap/) or [Telegram](https://t.me/ZexdexAppAnn) announcement channel for the latest updates!

 #### **When must I migrate?**